rufusraghunath/kelda/TECHNICAL_VISION.md

 - Worker threads cannot be generic, reusable, or persistent (except in the case of cronjobs)
 - There is some performance overhead to creating and destroying Workers every time a job is requested
 - Module resolution is a problem.
 Bundlers such as webpack cache imports into a global modules object at runtime rather than replacing every reference to a module with the entire module code at build time.
 This modules object is not available in the Worker context and thus imported modules are `undefined`.
-Naively, this means that you either have to have a separate build output for a worker script which you then have to host on your server, or you have to write import-free functions for your Workers to run via dataUri/Blob.
+Naively, this means that you either have to have a separate build output for a Worker script which you then have to host on your server, or you have to write import-free functions for your Workers to run via dataUri/Blob.
 Neither approach would make for good DX for Kelda, so another solution must be found.

 ## Domain:

 - Kelda (outside API, provides thread pool management)
 - Job (Interface - representation of ephemeral thread.
-A worker is spun up, the Job is executed, the Worker is killed.)
+A Worker is spun up, the Job is executed, the Worker is killed.)
-- AsyncJob implements Job (runs in worker)
+- AsyncJob implements Job (runs in Worker)
 - SyncJob implements Job (runs in main thread)
-- ScheduledJob implements Job (runs regularly in a worker) - need sync vs async?
+- ScheduledJob implements Job (runs regularly in a Worker) - need sync vs async?

 Is it worth looking into a Thread abstraction?
 Would need to basically serialize/stringify functions to pass to persistent threads.
 Could work, and would allow us to save the Worker creation/destruction overhead.
 But would still need to solve the module problem.